hriScaleDatabase/ScaleDatabase_temp/_posts/2024-06-11-yagodatrust.md

 <br>Yagoda, R. E., & Gillan, D. J. (2012).
 You want me to trust a ROBOT?
 The development of a human–robot interaction trust scale.
 International Journal of Social Robotics, 4, 235-248.

 <a href="/assets/pdf/yagoda_trust_scale.pdf" target="_blank">click here to access a blank scale</a>
 <br>PDF of instructions for administration and score not readily available.
-Check the paper for more details or click [here]({% post_url 2024-06-20-submitScale %}) to submit this information if you are the author of this scale.
+Check the paper for more details or email hriscaledatabase@gmail.com to submit this information if you are the author of this scale.

 # Final Scale Items (36 total):